-According to an NCOA survey of organizations that serve aging adults, 52% reported that older adults need help affording prescription medications and 51% reported they need help paying for groceries.
+According to an NCOA survey of organizations that serve ageing adults, 52% reported that older adults need help affording prescription medications and 51% reported they need help to pay for groceries.

 One financial resource seniors may consider drawing from is their home equity.
 Home equity loans and home equity lines of credit (HELOCs) are available to qualifying homeowners regardless of age.
 Reverse mortgages, on the other hand, are generally only available when at least one homeowner is 62 years of age or older and resides in the home as their primary residence.

 Here, we review some reverse mortgage basics and how reverse mortgages borrowers may beat COVID-19.

 What is a reverse mortgage?

 Generally, to get a reverse mortgage, at least one homeowner must be 62 years old and live in the property as their primary residence.
 You also must have a substantial amount of equity in your home.
 If you meet these requirements, you may be eligible to borrow against your home without repayment for as long as you live at the residence.